 As anyone who’s written knows, a first draft is not a finished product.
 A first draft can be so far from the final draft that it looks like different works.
 But novice writers, eager to move on, often submit early drafts, without doing some hard editing themselves.

 That first draft is definitively a work in progress—that’s progress, not completion.
 An editor can tell that the writer is missing some critical writing skills, and maybe doesn’t care to learn (or doesn’t understand how to move forward).
-So, the work required on early manuscripts often amounts to co-authoring or ghost writing, but it’s not editing.
+So, the work required on early manuscripts often amounts to co-authoring or ghost writing, more than just editing.

 What’s a writer to do?

 At this point, an editor might point out areas that still need work and suggest some fixes and resources that might be useful for working on those fixes.
 An editor might also suggest some additional editing on the writer’s part, including some guidelines on how to self-edit.
-These concepts might be called writing coaching.
+This assistance might be called writing coaching.

 So, if you’re a writer, be specific about what you need at a given stage of your work.
 Do you really need an editor yet, or would a writing coach be more appropriate?
 Whomever you work with, be sure that they’ll be honest with you, both in terms of content and flow, as well as all the usual “dotting i’s and crossing t’s”.